 Gnoli is very happy to join the Stevens Puppets team.
 She has literally grown up around marionettes.
 She is an accomplished artist, actor, singer, dancer, puppeteer, gymnast, and many other things she chose to pursue.
 Gnoli has apprenticed under her parents, Dan and Zan Raynor, and has learned the crafts of puppetry and theatre from the ground up.

 Gnoli is a 6 time State Champion Gymnast, and currently teaches gymnastics to the next generation of talented students.
-Gnoli is a student at Saint Mary’s College in Notre Dame IN, double majoring in Theatre and Studio Art.
+She graduated from Saint Mary’s College at Notre Dame in 2017, with a double major in Theatre Performance and Studio Art with a concentration in Sculpture.
+She is currently a graduate student at the University of North Carolina School of the Arts specializing in wig and make up design.

-Gnoli has toured many states with Stevens Puppets, including New York, Virginia, Indiana, Michigan, Ohio, and Alaska.
-Gnoli plans on continuing her love of theatre well after graduation, and hopes to keep the Stevens Puppets tradition thriving for future generations.
+Gnoli has toured many states with Stevens Puppets, including North Carolina, New York, Virginia, Indiana, Michigan, Ohio, and Alaska.
+Gnoli plans to keep the Stevens Puppets tradition thriving for future generations.

 Prior to joining forces with the Stevens, Jane and Elton Hummel owned a very popular sandwich business in Elkhart, IN.
 Elton was also a professional barbershop quartet member.
 He was a member of The Doctors of Harmony.
 They won the International Championship in 1947.